-Atmostherm were asked to provide advice on the design and installation of a new ventilation system to serve an MHRA chamber, which would be storing pharmaceutical products and aerosol sprays.
+Atmostherm were asked to provide advice on the design and installation of a new ventilation system to serve an MHRA chamber in Trafford Park, Manchester, which would be storing pharmaceutical products and aerosol sprays.
 The building needed to be kept at a positive pressure to avoid contamination entering, and also required to be at a constant temperature of 14oC.
 To achieve the design requirements of 12 air changes per hour, 60,000 m3/hr of makeup air and 55,000 m3/hr of extracted air would be required.

 Atmostherm installed 3 high level air handling units each supplying 20,000m3/hr of fresh air.
 The air handling units were fitted with modulating oil fired burners and evaporative coolers to maintain the required temperature.
 The air handling units were fitted with duct spigots which allowed spiral wound ductwork to be installed, which distributed the supply air throughout the building.